 If the required agreements are reached with Delek Group and the Committee's recommendation is received to approve the transaction, then approval of the transaction by way of an arrangement under Section 350 of the Companies Law, and the closing of the transaction and performance thereof, will be subject to the approval of the court, which will supervise the arrangement, approval of the arrangement by the meeting of the unitholders by a majority of 75% of all of the unitholders (including Delek Group and affiliates thereof), and approval by an ordinary majority of the public unitholders (without Delek Group and affiliates thereof), and receipt of the other regulatory approvals, and consents from third parties, as required for the closing of a transaction of this type.
 It is emphasized that, as of the date of approval of the financial statements, there is no certainty that it will be possible to obtain all of the said approvals and consents, and consequently the chances of the closing of the transaction are uncertain.
-As of the date of approval of the financial statements, the Committee is holding regular meetings for the purpose of promoting the transaction, and in this context has chosen legal, economic and financial advisors.
-Furthermore, the Buyers are continuing to perform the due diligence.
+As of the date of approval of the purpose of promoting the transaction with the assistance of legal, economic and financial advisors.

-Notes to the Condensed Interim Financial Statements as of March 31, 2023 (dollars in millions)
+NewMed Energy - Limited Partnership Notes to the Condensed Interim Financial Statements as of June 30, 2023 (dollars in millions)